7Icod/Restrict-Admin-Module/README.md

 # Restrict-Admin-Module
-# Add the module to the repository
+# Odoo 15
+This module hides Apps & Settings from the Admin.